gabrielaliera/Android_Kotlin_Debugging/README.md

 ## Notes

 During this lab, I became familiar with finding errors using Logcat.
-I debugged ClassCastException, ResourceNotFoundException,ArrayIndexOutOfBoundsException, and NullPointerException.
+I debugged ClassCastException, ResourceNotFoundException, ArrayIndexOutOfBoundsException, and NullPointerException.
 In addition, I used my personal Android device to run and debug the application.

 ## License